 Jennifer Boggiss and Ruby Grant are the CEO and co-founders of Heilala Vanilla, a New Zealand-based aid project that established vanilla plantations on the nearby Kingdom of Tonga following the small island nation’s devastation from Cyclone Waka in 2002.
 In the years since, Heilala has transformed into a high-quality product that has captured the attention of chefs around the world and revived a number of communities throughout Tonga.
 Where vanilla from Madagascar used to be the vanguard, vanilla from Tonga is quickly diversifying the confectionery marketshare.

-Jennifer Boggiss and Ruby Grant—Heilala’s CEO and co-founder and its head of sales and marketing, respectively—still cherish that sense of support within small communities.
-It’s what draws them to their home of Tauranga, a beach city that lies in the enormous shadow of New Zealand’s Mount Maunganui on the island’s east coast.
-The town does classic New Zealand well—dramatic green cliffsides overlooking white sand beaches, the rolling blue waters of the Pacific, and a modest population of 100,000—but to these two, the laid-back energy, hidden gems, and challenging treks are what make Tauranga well worth the three-hour drive from Auckland.
+Though based in New Zealand, Boggiss and Grant still cherish that sense of support within small communities.
+It’s what draws them to their home of Tauranga, a beach city that lies in the enormous shadow of Mount Maunganui on the island’s east coast.
+The town does classic New Zealand well—dramatic green cliffs overlooking white sand beaches, the rolling blue waters of the Pacific, and a modest population of 100,000—but to these two, the laid-back energy, hidden gems, and challenging treks are what make Tauranga well worth the three-hour drive from Auckland.

 Jennifer and Ruby’s Perfect Day in Tauranga, New Zealand